cs1302uga/cs1302-minesweeper-alpha/README.md

-After the player entered the unknown command `meh`, the state of the game updates (e.g., number of rounds completed, the grid, etc.), the error message is displayed, and the round rusumes.
+After the player entered the unknown command `meh`, the state of the game updates (e.g., number of rounds completed, the grid, etc.), the error message is displayed, and the round resumes.

 ### Seed Files